cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 ## Deploying Conjur Master and Followers (*Local Dev Environment*)

 You can now deploy a local development environment for Kubernetes using [Docker Desktop](https://www.docker.com/products/docker-desktop).
-Docker Desktop provides a convenient way to deploy and develop on Conjur from your local machine.
+Docker Desktop provides a convenient way to deploy and develop from your local machine.
 To enable this, perform the following:

-1. In `dev-bootstrap.env` uncomment the "LOCAL DEV CONFIG" section and adjust the configurations in `dev-bootstrap.env` as needed
+1. In `dev-bootstrap.env` uncomment the `LOCAL DEV CONFIG` section and adjust the configurations in `dev-bootstrap.env` as needed

 1. Run `source dev-bootstrap.env`